qinghaoh/qinghaoh.github.io/_posts/2021-06-12-prefix-sum.markdown

 ```

 {: .prompt-info }
-> To solve the problem in a single pass, we can employ the standard running sum approach.
-However, during this process, it's necessary to remove all map entries corresponding to nodes situated between the current node and the last node with the same prefix sum.
+> To solve the problem with a single pass, we can use the running sum method.
+However, this requires removing map entries for nodes located between the current node and the most recent node having the same prefix sum.

 [Maximum Number of Non-Overlapping Subarrays With Sum Equals Target][maximum-number-of-non-overlapping-subarrays-with-sum-equals-target]